dawoodkhan82/Maniac-Bot-Test/README.md

 asdfasdf
 ## Contributingasdf
 asdfasdfasdfasdfasdfasdf
 If you havasdfasdasdffe asdfsuggestions for how Maniac-Bot could be improved, or want to report a bug, open an issue!
-We'd love all asasdfdfasasdfdfand any contribuasdftionsasdf. asdfasdf
+We'd love all asasdfdfasasdfdfasdgand any contribuasdftionsasdf. asdfasdf
 For moasdfrasdfeaasdfsfasasdffd, check out the [Contributing Guide](CONTRIBUTING.md). asasdfdf